deividAlfa/stm32_soldering_iron_controller/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/8oeGVSSxudk/0.jpg)](https://www.youtube.com/watch?v=8oeGVSSxudk "Firmware build")

-Keep in mind that the flash is almost full, so it will not build in debug mode unless you change Build optimizations to -Os(Optimize for size)
+Keep in mind that the flash is almost full, so it will not fit with optimizations disabled.

+It needs to have build optimizations to -Os(Optimize for size).

+To debug a specific function you can use the "__attribute" directive, found at the start of board.h.
+Copy that line before the function like this:

+**__attribute__((optimize("O0"))) void ThisFunctionIsNotOptimized(...)**

+If you want to retarget the project, you can't mix the files, it will make a conflict.
+Delete these files:
+- /Core/Inc/\*stm32\*
+- /Core/Src/\*stm32\*
+- /Core/Startup/\*

+And then copy the board profile files overwriting any files.

 <a id="Creating_ioc"></a>
 ## Creating a .ioc file from scratch